 With so many grass varieties out there on the market, how on earth are you supposed to know what yours is?
-Don’t loose heart – there are ways and means to determine what’s what!
+Don’t lose heart – there are ways and means to determine what’s what!

-There are two main categories of grasses, and most Australian lawns fit into one or the other: cool and warm season grasses.
-Warm season grasses do best in temperatures of between 20 – 32°C, while cool season varieties prefer to grow in temperatures of between 15 – 25°C. So, the first thing to do is identify your local climate – this is going to be vital in determining which varieties of turf do well in your local area.
+There are two main categories of grasses, and most Australian lawns fit into one or the other: cool and warm-season grasses.
+Warm-season grasses do best in temperatures of between 20 – 32°C, while cool-season varieties prefer to grow in temperatures of between 15 – 25°C. So, the first thing to do is identify your local climate – this is going to be vital in determining which varieties of turf do well in your local area.

 Well suited for climates such as Western Australia, Queensland and NSW.

 As a group, these are the tough, hardy grass varieties that have better tolerance to heat, drought, and regular mowing.
 This category includes grass varieties such as Couch, Kikuyu, Nara, and Buffalo.
-They can be propagated from seed, although by far the most effective and time efficient method of establishing these lawns is by laying instant turf.
+They can be propagated from seed, although by far the most effective and time-efficient method of establishing these lawns is by laying instant turf.

-Warm season grasses typically grow with runners above the ground (known as stolons), and a large proportion of varieties also have runners underground (underground runners are known as rhizomes).
-Warm season grasses with both stolons and rhizomes have excellent self-repair qualities, which make them the ideal choice for sports fields, public parks and other heavy traffic areas.
+Warm-season grasses typically grow with runners above the ground (known as stolons), and a large proportion of varieties also have runners underground (underground runners are known as rhizomes).
+Warm-season grasses with both stolons and rhizomes have excellent self-repair qualities, which make them the ideal choice for sports fields, public parks and other heavy traffic areas.

 Because these lawns appreciate infrequent, deep soakings, there is often little, if any, extra watering required apart from local rainfall.

 This category includes grass varieties such as Sapphire Buffalo Grass, Bluegrass, Rye, and Fescue.
-Many of the cool season grasses can only be grown from seed.
+Many of the cool-season grasses can only be grown from seed.
 Therefore, they require more water and are not so tolerant of wear and tear or frequent mowing.
 However, they are generally considered less invasive, and easy to repair, because any bald patches can simply be re-seeded.